 We have implemented a number of initiatives designed to expand revenues and control costs.
 Revenue enhancement initiatives include expanding marketing, investment in additional winery capacity and developing new real estate development revenue sources.
-Our goal for 2021 is to focus on actions that can result in immediate revenues, such as e-commerce sales, continued deeding of lots and real estate sales and greater distribution of our wines by supporting our importer and their network partners.
+Our goal for 2022 is to focus on actions that can result in immediate revenues, such as e-commerce sales, continued deeding of lots and real estate sales and greater distribution of our wines by supporting our importer and their network partners.
 Cost reduction initiatives include investment in equipment that will decrease our reliance on subcontractors, plus outsourcing and restructuring of certain functions.
 Further, we have begun to reduce operational expenses by approximately \$800,000 per year by reducing administrative costs including non-renewal of the lease in August 2020 for our New York headquarters and reduction in workforce hours and marketing expenses.
-Some of these significant savings will be immediate, others will be unfolding throughout time.
-Our goal is ultimately to reduce expenses of between \$1-2 million in 2021.
+Some of these significant savings will be unfolding over time.
+Our goal is ultimately to reduce expenses of between \$1-2 million year over year.
 Our goal is to become more self-sufficient and less dependent on outside financing.